 - Approval of 20M DKK by the Danish government for the development of a junction network in Denmark, including a national survey of roads, path etc., the development of a national signing system and a digital platform, and the execution of pilot projects in selected municipalities.

-- Shelters are a good way to wild camp when practicing slow travel in Denmark - but be careful with social distancing as many people are using the shelters at the moment.
+- Shelters: good way to wildcamp when practicing slow travel in Denmark.
+Be careful with social distancing as many people are using the shelters at the moment.
 Use shelterapp.dk when travelling.

-- Train Loire à Vélo which offers cyclists free bike transportation between Orléans, Tours, Nantes and Le Croisic, from 4 July to 13 September.
-Each train can carry 50 to 83 bicycles!
+- Loire à Vélo train offering free bike transportation for cyclists between Orléans, Tours, Nantes and Le Croisic, from 4 July to 13 September.
+Each train can carry 50 to 83 bicycles.

 - Consumer guidelines of the #Abseitsradeln campaign in Germany: cyclists-friendly accommodations Bett+Bike, cycle maps, route-finder and cycle route planner.

-- 16 sections of state roads to be reserved for cyclists, local residents and buses in August 2020 in Luxembourg.
+- Vëlosummer 2020 initiative: 16 sections of state roads to be reserved for cyclists, local residents and buses in August 2020 in Luxembourg.